derlehner/DT_Platform_Comparison/README.md

 The Azure DT Platform offers a REST-Interface
 ##### System Interoperability
 Enabled via the IoT-Hub, and specified via so-called Relationships between different Digital Twins
-##### Real-Time Busses
-As to the best of our knowledge, there is no support for real-time busses in Azure.

 ##### Automation Protocols
 Based on the official [documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols), the Azure IoT-Hub currently supports the following communication protocols: